Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

 In~\cite{landa2023robust}, the authors characterized the scaling factors $\rho_h(\mathbf{x})$ as defined in Eq.~(\ref{eq:rho_constraint}) in the setting of a closed manifold.
 Here, we obtain a characterization of $\rho_h(\mathbf{x})$ on manifolds with boundary.
+Specifically, we obtain a second order characterization of $\rho_h(\mathbf{x})$ that depends on the sampling density $q(\mathbf{x})$, the mean curvature $H(\mathbf{x})$ induced by the boundary and the distance $b_{\mathbf{x}}$ to the boundary.
+Since, for a given dataset, the curvature $H(\mathbf{x})$ is not known \emph{a priori}, we further obtain a first order characterization of $\rho_h(\mathbf{x})$ that only depends on $q(\mathbf{x})$ and $b_{\mathbf{x}}$ and later utilize this characterization to obtain robust estimate of points on the boundary.

-First, we need the following lemmas: (a) on the third-order approximation of the integral against Gaussian kernel on a manifold with boundary~\cite{coifman2006diffusion,vaughn2019diffusion}, and (b) on the directional derivative of the projection operator onto the tangent space.
+First, we need the following lemmas: (a) on the third-order approximation of the integral against Gaussian kernel on a manifold with boundary~\cite{coifman2006diffusion,vaughn2019diffusion} as stated below, and (b) on the directional derivative of the projection operator onto the tangent space (see~\Cref{lemma:Px_eqs} in the Appendix).